Gun Violence Prevention During Covid-19: Know The Signs While Physically Distancing

 Out of school, and away from their friends and school-based support systems, feelings of sadness, loneliness, frustration, and fear are all too common for today’s students.
 Others also face abuse, cyberbullying.
 Compounding these risk factors for violence, some also have weapons stored unsafely in their homes.

 Research shows that violence is preventable when you know the signs and take action immediately to get help.
-That’s why we’re offering you this free webinar series: to help you be part of the solution.
+That’s why we’re offering you this free, on-demand webinar series: to help you be part of the solution.
 If you’re interested in learning more about this series or future webinars, please contact us online.

 Suicide Prevention During COVID-19 Social Isolation